ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-ROS2-Launch-For-Large-Projects.rst

 This tutorial describes some tips for writing launch files for large projects.
 The focus is on how to structure launch files so they may be reused as much as possible in different situations.
 We will use the ``turtlesim`` and ``turtle_tf2_py`` packages for a case study.
-We will create a new package called a ``launch_tutorial`` with 6 different launch files and cover different ROS 2 launch tools and tips.
+We will create a new package called a ``launch_tutorial`` with 7 different launch files and cover different ROS 2 launch tools.

 Introduction
 ------------